WDYS (AM)

-WDYS (1480 kHz) is a commercial AM radio station broadcasting a soft oldies and adult standards format.
+WDYS (1480 kHz) is a commercial AM radio station broadcasting a Country format.
 Licensed to Somonauk, Illinois, it serves DeKalb County and the Fox Valley, suburbs west of Chicago.
 It is owned by Nelson Multimedia Inc., with programming coming from Westwood One's "America's Best Music" service.

 WDYS is powered at 250 watts by day, and only 10 watts at night.
 Programming is also heard on 250-watt FM translator W268DB at 101.5 MHz, licensed to Yorkville.
 The studios and transmitter are on Frazier Road in Plano.

 History

 WGSB

 The station signed on the air on November 11, 1961.
 The original call sign was WGSB.
 The call letters stood for Geneva, St. Charles, Batavia, or "Where Good Sounds Begin".
 The station was originally owned by the Fox Valley Broadcasting Corporation.
 Nelda Brickhouse, wife of WGN-TV sportscaster Jack Brickhouse, bought into the station 1966, purchasing controlling interest in 1970.
 For many years, the station was known as the "Voice of the Fox River Valley".

 The station primarily aired easy listening music, but in 1964 the station began carrying Dick Biondi's syndicated program from the Mutual Broadcasting System.
 The station also carried the Jim Ameche Show, along with community programming including high school sports and local call in program "Party Line".
 Bill Blough hosted an overnight country music program on the station from 1967 to 1970, and again in the late 1970s.
 The station otherwise aired a MOR format throughout the 1970s.